 Children need to spend their most critical years with dedicated, educated, trained, and well-compensated individuals in order to thrive.
-The New York Early Childhood Professional Development Institute leads the work to establish and implement an early childhood workforce system to ensure funding, standards and competencies, career development resources, qualifications and credentials, professional development (training and strengths-based coaching), and program quality assurance and improvement for individuals who work with young children throughout New York.
+The New York Early Childhood Professional Development Institute leads the work to establish and implement an early childhood workforce system to ensure funding, standards, competencies, and measures of accountability so that every young child in New York has equitable access to excellence.

 New York Works for Children (NYWFC) is the State's integrated professional development system for the early childhood and school age workforce.
 It is also the home of The Aspire Registry: New York's Registry for Early Childhood Professionals